Playtime Is Over

 Year: 2015

-Video: Full HD with stereo sound
+Materials: Full HD video with stereo sound

-Screen dimensions: 300 x 135 cm
+Dimensions: 300 × 135 cm (screen)

-Duration: 11-minute loop
+Length: 11-minute loop

-Anne de Vries and Q-dance, including AquaDome, LPIN-AX, Phill Niblock, Thomas Ankersmit, and others.
+Camera, video editing, lyrics, and music arrangement by Anne de Vries and Q-dance, including AquaDome, LPIN-AX, Phill Niblock, Thomas Ankersmit, and others.

-the 9th Berlin Biennale, KW Institute for Contemporary Art, Nuit Blanche Paris, Cell Projects London, Fries Museum, and Foam Museum.
+The 9th Berlin Biennale, KW Institute for Contemporary Art, Nuit Blanche Paris, Cell Projects London, Fries Museum, and Foam Museum.

 OBLIVION